Family mediation

 Mediation is a really effective and lower-cost choice for many couples.
 That's why, with some exceptions (for example where it's unsafe because of domestic abuse), before making a court application, you usually need to attend a Mediation Information and Assessment Meeting (MIAM) to explore mediation and other out-of-court options.
 Too often, family lawyers see this as a tick-box exercise.
 We're different.

-Whether we're acting as mediators or supporting you through the process as independent advisers, we believe passionately that mediation can succeed even in cases that are complex or where agreement might initially seem impossible.
+Whether we're acting as lawyer mediators or supporting you through the process as independent advisers, we believe passionately that mediation can succeed even in cases that are complex or where agreement might initially seem impossible.

 Our recent mediation work includes: